DomoticASW/.github/profile/README.md

   - Exposing device properties.
   - Managing device actions (executing them and setting input controls).

-- Task and automation context
+- Tasks and automations context

   This context focuses on automating the functionality of the smart home.
   - Defining and executing tasks